10 Norwegian Knitting Patterns

 Knit a beautiful sweater with this free knitting pattern by DROPS Design.

-A wonderful nordic sweater design available in sizes S to XXXL.
+A wonderful Nordic sweater design available in sizes S to XXXL.

 Use neutrals or fresh modern colors in your garment to suit your own style.